MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 ```
 verifier.exe /flags 0x02000000 /driver <driver.sys>
 ```
-To choose this option if using the verifier GUI, choose Create custom settings (for code developers), choose Next, and then choose _Code integrity checks_.
+To choose this option if using the verifier GUI, select *Create custom settings* (for code developers), select *Next*, and then select _Code integrity checks_.

 You can use the verifier command line /query option to display the current driver verifier information.